amazon-archives/ask-sdk-frameworks-java/README.md

 ## Ask SDK Frameworks Java

 This repository contains framework and plugin libraries for building Alexa [Custom Skills](https://developer.amazon.com/docs/custom-skills/understanding-custom-skills.html) in Java.
+These plugins are not under active development, are experimental in nature, and are not recommended for use with production skills.
+The core [Alexa Skills Kit SDK for Java](https://github.com/alexa/alexa-skills-kit-sdk-for-java) is actively developed and supported and is recommended for these use cases.

 ## Getting Started